AdobeDocs/workfront.en/help/manage-work/portfolios/portfolios-overview/portfolio-overview.md

 For information about using Programs, see [Create a program](../../../manage-work/portfolios/create-and-manage-programs/create-program.md).

-## `Adobe Workfront` portfolio methodology
+## Adobe Workfront portfolio methodology

-In `Workfront`, you can add projects to portfolios to create and organize your portfolios.
+In Workfront, you can add projects to portfolios to create and organize your portfolios.

 We recommend that you follow these steps for an efficient organization of your portfolios: